allesklar/tkh_authentication/README.md

 		render 'shared/login_info'

-Ifo restrict access to your controllers to logged in users:
+To restrict access to your controllers to logged in users:

 		before_filter :authenticate, except: 'show'